-There are multiple ways to contact me regarding services.
+There are multiple ways to contact Dr Jennifer G Smith LLC regarding services.
 You can reach out via the "contact" tab on this website.
-You can also call the practice phone number at : 614-701-7987 and leave a voicemail, or email me directly at Jen@TheDrJenSmith.com .
-I will respond as soon as possible and schedule you for a free, brief consultation to determine fit.
+You can also call the practice phone number at : 614-701-7987 and leave a voicemail, or email Dr. Jen directly at Jen@TheDrJenSmith.com .
+We will respond as soon as possible and schedule you for a free, brief consultation to determine fit.

-For every potential client, I schedule a free, brief consultation (video) for this purpose.
-This allows you to ask any questions to help inform your decision, as well as to get a sense of my general interpersonal style (my "vibe").
-I get to ask a bit about your presenting concerns and make sure that I am able to meet your treatment needs (within my scope of services and competencies).
+For every potential client, we schedule a free, brief consultation (video + audio) for this purpose.
+This allows you to ask any questions to help inform your decision, as well as to get a sense of your clinician's general interpersonal style (the "vibe").
+Your clinician will ask a bit about your presenting concerns and make sure that we am able to meet your treatment needs (within the scope of services and clinician competencies).
 At the conclusion of this consultation, you can decide if you feel comfortable with initiating services.
-If I think it is not a good fit for competency reasons, I will discuss this with you and provide additional referrals if applicable.
+If your clinican thinks it is not a good fit for competency reasons, they will discuss this with you and provide additional referrals if applicable.

-I only offer teletherapy (online) services at this time.
-I hope to offer in-person counseling in the future, but this is not an option currently.
+Dr. Jennifer G Smith LLC only offers teletherapy (online) services at this time.
+We hope to offer in-person counseling in the future, but this is not an option currently.

 The typical intake(Diagnostic Evaluation) lasts 75 minutes and individual psychotherapy sessions are between 50-55 minutes long.

 This is determined by your treatment needs and our availability.
 It varys from client to client.
-I am able to provide weekly therapy and will sometimes recommend weekly treatment in the beginning, as we get started.
+We are able to provide weekly therapy (contigent on availability and caseload) and will sometimes recommend weekly treatment in the beginning, as we get started.
 This is to help with working on your goals promptly, but also to help with trust building and continuity of care.
 If large chunks of time pass between sessions, especially in the beginning of treatment, it could be more difficult to make progress and establish a trusting, therapeutic relationship.
+Your clinician will discuss frequency of sessions during your diagnostic evaluation and recommed what they think appropriate based on your presenting concerns.
+This practice has clients that see their clinicians biweekly, or even monthly (usually when a client has made progress and is maintaining that progress with consistent, but spaced out, sessions.).
+You and your clinician will determine together what might be the best frequency of sessions for you.

-I provide individual therapy to adults (18+ years old) and am licensed in the state of Ohio.
-Previously, this meant that I could only provide treatment to those who reside in Ohio.
-With my new PsyPACT license, I am now able to provide teletherapy services to those who reside in approved states, outside of Ohio.
+Our clinicians provide individual therapy to adults (18+ years old) and are licensed in the state of Ohio.
+Previously, this meant that we could only provide treatment to those who reside in Ohio.
+With Dr. Jen's PsyPACT license, she is able to provide teletherapy services to those who reside in approved states, outside of Ohio.
 There are 30+ states who have now approved this legislation, so please check this link to determine if you reside in a state that offers this option: https://psypact.site-ym.com/page/psypactmap

 The Psychology Interjurisdictional Compact (PSYPACT) was created by the Association of State and Provincial Psychology Boards (ASPPB).
 It is an interstate compact that facilitates the practice of psychology using telecommunications technologies (telepsychology) and/or temporary in-person, face-to-face psychological practice.